LeoQuint/PSDNET/readme.md

 -userProfile
 	Holds all user information of a user.
 User privileges are also stored in userProfile.
 -tl_event
 	Used to create the timeline on the profile page.
+This is *part* of userProfile document as an array.
 Each event will represent a task, upcoming important date, past meetings, conversation with mentor and other.
 ```